matthew-brett/greater-data-science/greater_data.md

 shifts in the types of analysis that researchers are using.
 In particular, the success of various forms of prediction and classification algorithms often categorized as "machine learning" have allowed researchers to ask a broader range of questions of their data.
-In statistics, related developments in constrained regression allow models that select from a very large number of potential regressors.

 ### An increase in data volume